ellenc0297/sep11-freedom-project/tool/learning-log.md

 #### Notes
 * "onKeyPress()" - when the user press on a specific key makes it run
 * ".jump()" - make the character jump
-* "body()" - gives it a physical body, making it fall due to gravity and ability to jump ---> slow fall (don't think I need that above, but adding notes)
+* "body()" - gives it a physical body, making it fall due to gravity and ability to jump ---> slow fall
 * "move()" - makes it move towards a direction infinitely, where u want it to go
 * "anchor()" - defines the origin point of positioning, same as "pos()" but instead of top left we can do any pos u want